Julia-Tempering/Pigeons.jl/docs/src/input-turing.md

 CurrentModule = Pigeons
 ```

-# Turing.jl model as input
+# Turing.jl model as input to pigeons

 To target the posterior distribution specified by
 a [Turing.jl](https://turing.ml/) model use